Darkonnas/PAO_Project/README.md

     - get self registers (returned as Set<Register>, implemented with TreeSet)
     - get all registers, get registers by id/active state/inUse state (returned as Set<Register>, implemented with TreeSet)
     - set register active state/inUse state
-    - add register, remove register
+    - add a register, remove a register

 ### The `Coupon` model:

-- fields: id PK, sale, used -> usage check when id is used as FK
+- fields: id PK, discount, used -> usage check when id used as FK
-- methods: setters and getters, equals(), ciompareTo(), toString()
+- methods: setters and getters, equals(), compareTo(), toString()
 - Via CouponService, SQL Linkage via CouponRepository:
   - services:
-    - get all coupons (returned as Set<Coupon>, implemented with TreeSet), get coupons by id/sale/used state
+    - get all coupons (returned as Set<Coupon>, implemented with TreeSet), get coupons by id/discount/used state
-    - set coupon sale/usedState
+    - set coupon discount/usedState
-    - add coupon, remove coupon
+    - add a coupon, remove a coupon

 ### The `Receipt` model: